modmore/Commerce_MailChimp/README.md

 # Commerce_MailChimp

-Commerce_MailChimp is an official Modmore extra for Commerce.
+Commerce_MailChimp is an official modmore extra for Commerce.
 During checkout, customers can be signed up to a predefined MailChimp list automatically.

 Features
 -